Living & Working

 It is possible to bring a foreign vehicle to Portugal by:

-- Driving it to Portugal (although you will need to follow this procedure – as well as having an insurance policy valid in all the countries that you cross);
+- Driving it to Portugal (although you will need to have a temporary license plate as well as an insurance policy and both must be valid in all the countries that you cross);

 - Towing the car to Portugal, with an insured and registered vehicle;